qgis/QGIS-Documentation/source/docs/training_manual/processing/first_saga_alg.rst

 All the algorithms that we have run so far are part of processing framework.
 That is, they are *native* algorithms implemented in the plugin and run by QGIS just like the plugin itself is run.
 However, one of the greatest features of the processing framework is that it can use algorithms from external applications and extend the possibilites of those applications.
 Such algorithms are wrapped and included in the toolbox, so you can easily use them from QGIS, and use QGIS data to run them.

 Some of the algorithms that you see in the simplified view require third party applications to be installed in your system.
 One algorithm provider of special interest is SAGA (System for Automated Geospatial Analysis).
-At the end of this lesson we will run an algorithm called *Convergence index*, which is provided by SAGA and computes a morphometrical measurement from a DEM.
-But first, we need to configure everything so QGIS can correctly call SAGA.
+First, we need to configure everything so QGIS can correctly call SAGA.
 This is not difficult, but it's important to understand how it works.
 Each external application has its own configuration, and later in this same manual we will talk about some of the other ones, but SAGA is going to be our main backend, so we will discuss it here.

-If you are on Windows, the best way to work with external algorithms is to install QGIS using the OSGeo4W installer.
+If you are on Windows, the best way to work with external algorithms is to install QGIS using the standalone installer.
 It will take care of installing all the needed dependencies, including SAGA, so if you have used it, there is nothing else to do.
 You can open the settings dialog and go to the *Providers/SAGA* group.

 .. image:: img/first_saga_alg/saga_config.png

 The SAGA path should already be configured and pointing to the folder where SAGA is installed.

-If you have installed QGIS not using the OSGeo4W installer, then you must enter the path to your SAGA installation (which you must have installed separately) there.
+If you have installed QGIS not using the standalone installer, then you must enter the path to your SAGA installation (which you must have installed separately) there.
 The required version is SAGA 2.1

 In case you are using Linux, you do not have to set the path to your SAGA installation in the processing configuration.
 Instead, you must install SAGA and make sure that the SAGA folder is in PATH, so it can be called from the console (just open a console and type ``saga_cmd`` to check it).
 Under Linux, the target version for SAGA is also 2.1, but in some installations (such as the OSGeo Live DVD) you might have just 2.0.8 available.
 There are some 2.1 packages available, but they are not commonly installed and might have some issues, so if you prefer to use the more common and stable 2.0.8, you can do it by enabling 2.0.8 compatibility in the configuration dialog, under the *SAGA* group